Yoshikemolo/xap-enterprise-commerce-platform/README.md

 # Enterprise Commerce Platform

-This project is an enterprise-level e-commerce management system built with modern technologies and scalable architecture.
+This project is a comprehensive enterprise-level commerce management system built with modern technologies and scalable architecture.

-NOTE: Project is under construction.

 ## 🚀 Overview